luzd628/luzd628/README.md

-# Halo semua!
+# Hello Everyone

-Perkenalkan nama saya **Dzul Fikri**
+My name is **Dzul Fikri**

-Saya seorang **Mahasiswa Teknik Informatika** di [STMIK AMIKOM SOLO](https://www.amikomsolo.ac.id/)
+Iam a**Student Informatics Engineering** in [STMIK AMIKOM SOLO](https://www.amikomsolo.ac.id/)

-Pada saat ini saya sedang menempuh semester 6 dengan mengambil program msib [Bangkit2023](https://dashboard.bangkit.academy/login)
+At this time iam joining on bangkit 2023 program [Bangkit2023](https://dashboard.bangkit.academy/login)

-Jika kamu tertarik untuk berkenalan denganku, silakan ikuti akun [Linkedin](https://www.google.com) ku ya.
+If you interested , you can hit me up on [Linkedin](https://www.linkedin.com/in/dzul-fikri-7ab613271/) ku ya.

 <p align="left">
 <a href="https://github.com/luzd628">